 Strata Building Envelope Leak Investigation

-Expert diagnosis of building envelope failures causing water intrusion in multi-unit residential properties across BC.
+Expert diagnosis of building envelope failures causing water intrusion in multi-unit residential properties across British Columbia.

 What is the Building Envelope?

-Common Building Envelope Leak Sources in Strata Properties
+Common Building Envelope Failures in BC Strata Buildings

 Window and Door Perimeter Leaks

-Improperly installed or aging window systems are common sources of water intrusion.
-Sealant failures, inadequate flashings, and thermal movement create gaps allowing water entry around window and door openings.
+Aging or improperly installed window systems are a primary source of water intrusion.
+Sealant failures, inadequate sill flashings, and gaps caused by thermal movement and building settlement create entry points around window and door openings.

-Balcony attachments to the building envelope create vulnerable penetration points.
-Failed waterproofing at these connections allows water migration into wall assemblies and units below.
+Balcony attachments to the building envelope create highly vulnerable penetration points.
+Failed waterproofing at structural connections and missing through-wall flashings allow water to migrate into wall assemblies and travel down to units below.

 Exterior Cladding Deterioration

-Stucco cracking, wood siding rot, fiber cement failures, and metal panel corrosion compromise the building's weather barrier.
-Aging materials combined with BC's wet climate accelerate envelope degradation.
+Stucco cracking, wood siding rot, fiber cement failure, and metal panel corrosion all compromise the weather barrier.
+BC's wet climate significantly accelerates material degradation, particularly on north and west-facing elevations.

 Parapet and Roof Edge Failures

-The junction between roof systems and exterior walls is highly vulnerable to water intrusion.
-Inadequate flashings, aging membranes, and thermal expansion gaps create leak pathways.
+The junction between roof systems and exterior walls is among the most vulnerable locations for water intrusion.
+Inadequate flashings, aging cap sheet membranes, and thermal expansion gaps create leak pathways that can be difficult to trace without specialized investigation.

 Our Building Envelope Investigation Process

-Visual Inspection: Exterior examination of cladding, sealants, flashings, and drainage details to identify visible defects and potential water entry points.
+Visual Inspection: Exterior examination of cladding, sealants, flashings, and drainage details to identify visible defects and probable water entry points across all elevations.

-Thermal Imaging: Infrared technology detects temperature differentials indicating moisture intrusion within wall assemblies, even when exterior damage is not visible.
+Thermal Imaging: Infrared cameras detect temperature differentials indicating moisture within wall assemblies, even when exterior damage is not yet visible to the naked eye.

-Moisture Mapping: Precision moisture meters measure water content in walls, documenting the extent of envelope failures and water migration patterns.
+Moisture Mapping: Precision moisture meters measure water content in wall materials, documenting the horizontal and vertical extent of envelope failures.

-Water Testing: Controlled water application at suspected failure points confirms leak paths and validates repair strategies before costly remediation begins.
+Controlled Water Testing: Targeted water application at suspected failure points confirms leak paths and validates repair strategies before costly remediation work begins.

-Comprehensive Documentation: Detailed photographic evidence, thermal images, moisture readings, and technical reports provide the documentation required for insurance claims and engineering assessments.
+Insurance-Grade Documentation: Detailed photographic evidence, thermal images, annotated moisture maps, and technical reports suitable for insurance claims, engineering review, and legal proceedings.

 • Structural deterioration from water damage to framing and sheathing

-• Mold growth within wall cavities posing health risks
+• Mold growth within wall cavities posing serious health risks

-• Decreased property values and difficulty obtaining financing
+• Decreased property values and difficulty obtaining mortgage financing

 • Liability disputes between strata corporations and unit owners